caicloud/cyclone/docs/quick-start.md

  ## Create a project

- A project represents a group to manage a set of related pipelines. project must have a credential to access your VCS(Version Control System) repository, and now Cyclone supports three types of VCS: GitHub, GitLab and SVN.
+ A project represents a group to manage a set of related pipelines. project must have a credential to access your SCM(Software Configuration Management) repository, and now Cyclone supports three types of SCM: GitHub, GitLab and SVN.

  you can create a project by: